-This includes employment gaps on a resume.
-Whether it’s a brief period of unemployment between jobs, an extended leave, or other circumstances, they key is to assess whether the gap needs to be addressed, and the best tactic for doing so.
+Whether it’s a brief period of unemployment between jobs, an extended leave, or your entire industry is upended by a once-in-a-lifetime event (hopefully not), assess whether the gap needs to be addressed, and if so, consider the best tactic for doing so.

 If you have a large gap of several years in which you were dealing with these personal issues, consider any volunteer work you were doing at this time.
 If you were involved with school, church, or a local organization, you can have a section on your resume entitled “Community Service” or “Community Affiliations” and include skills and accomplishments that are transferable to your current career target.
 For example, if you are in accounting, and helped with a Boy Scout or Girl Scout fundraiser or banking relations for your troop, that would be great to mention.

-Today’s employers are looking for a reverse chronological resume format (most current role first, then positions follow from most current to oldest).
-Functional formats are not recommended unless there is a very unusual circumstance.
+If dates are a concern, try using a hybrid or chronological format, that focuses not only on employment dates but emphasizes skills and accomplishments.
 If you have several roles from a while ago that employers would find ideal, consider starting your resume with a section entitled something like “Relevant Career Experience” and listing these jobs on page one, then have a different section under this entitled “Current Career Experience” or “Additional Career Experience” and listing your most current jobs.

 It is common in many creative industries like design, advertising, fashion, film, and music to have a career, and resume, that consists of short-term contract or project-based work.
 Regardless of industry, you can simplify a history like this by listing your title first, then combining several companies together.
 For example, if you were a marketing director for multiple short-term projects:

 Company B April 2020 – July 2020